DannyNemer/dantil/README.md

 <a name="module_danny-util.deleteModuleCache"></a>
 ### dannyUtil.deleteModuleCache(...pathN)
 Deletes modules from cache, forcing them to be reloaded at next `require()` call.
+Without removing a module from cache, subsequent `require()` calls to the same module will not enable changes to its file(s).
-Useful for debugging code on a server without restarting the server.
+This is useful for debugging code on a server without restarting the server.

 **Kind**: static method of <code>[danny-util](#module_danny-util)</code>